 – high level of freedom in choosing courses depending on your particular interests.

-increased competences for the international labour market
+improved competences for the international labour market

 – by gaining knowledge and competences in English.